Eve-ning/sv-tool/README.md

 SV Tool Development
 Language: C++

-Pending Space to be used for development, will probably upload the files once I have functions working.

-Aim:
-The main purpose of the SV tool is to help coordinate and simplify SV Additions It may also help in generation of notes in future builds
+### The main purpose of the SV tool is to help coordinate and simplify SV Additions

 Outdated Description/Guide:
 https://docs.google.com/document/d/1OR2FX8MqANiqEu7k-RzwTtqMrly259ljTYsVbvu0d64/
 The release in the document isn't up to date with this repo

-Video Guide:
-Possibly coming soon

 Progress:
 - [x] manialib